-Therefore, since each node in the tree representing the data hierarchy can have its own URL, each <documentation> element should be allowed to have its own Digital Object Identifier (DOI).
+Since each node in the tree representing the data hierarchy can have its own URL, each <documentation> element should be allowed to have its own Digital Object Identifier (DOI).

-We illustrate how DOIs can be used to reference independent parts of an evaluation in Figure 3.
+We illustrate how DOIs can be used to reference independent parts of an evaluation in Figure 5.
 In this figure, each box represents one discrete part of a schematic evaluation.
-The coloration of the boxes is meant to represent the independent contribution from different publications, all "green" data come from the document with DOI #0, all "cyan" data come from the document with DOI #2, etc.
+The coloration of the boxes is meant to represent the independent contribution from different publications, all "green" data come from the document with DOI #0, all "cyan" data come from the document with DOI #2,

-Moving down from the top element in figure 2, we note the <metadata> element.
+Moving down from the top element in figure 4, we note the <metadata> element.
 This element is currently undefined but can be adapted for individual data projects needs.
 For example, if an evaluation is meant to be indexed in the Nuclear Science References (NSR) database (Pritychenko, 2011), NSR keywords can be placed here.
 Alternatively, keywords for web searching may be placed here.

-Continuing, the elements <title>, <abstract>, and <listOfAuthors> are clear Next, the <versions> and <copyright> elements are other data project specific markups.
-The <versions> element allows a data project to store its own version information in whatever format the data project requires.
-The <copyright> element allows the data project to store the copyright notices for certain parts of their evaluation.
+The elements <title>, <abstract>, and tlistOfAuthors> are clear.
+The <versions> and <copyright> elements are other data project specific markups.
+The <versions> element allows a data project to store its own version information in whatever form the data project requires.
+The <copyright> element allows the data project to store the copyright notices for